Best Center Shafted Putters of 2023

 Golfers usually keep their putters for many years.
 Replacing a putter is generally done because the golfer has lost confidence in the club.
 While new putters offer new technology, there’s not as big a difference from old to new, like woods and irons.

-That said, a new putter, like a Ray Cook model, can work wonders for golfers struggling to find consistency on the green.
 A new center-shafted putter that’s face-balanced can provide golfers a tool to unlock their struggles on the green.
 This style of high-end, high-quality putter offers clean weight distribution and lie angle for a direct line of sight to the golf ball.

 Conclusion